 - Applied too much or too little adhesive.

 The surface coating on a roof can protect it from UV radiation and foot traffic.
 This type of coating can extend the life of EPDM (ethylene propylene diene terpolymer) or ballasted roofs.
 If the coating suffers damage, wears away, or becomes displaced, it no longer functions as a protective layer.

 8 Signs You Need a New Roof: Time for That New Roof

 - Curled shingle edges or cupped shingle tabs.
-Curled or cupped shingles indicate the life of the shingles are gone.
+Curled or cupped shingles indicate the life of the shingles is gone.
 This will look like what it sounds like, the edge of the shingle is curled up some or cupped just like if you cupped your hand.
-Overheating, improper installation, cheap shingles and improper ventilation are just a few things that can cause curled or cupped shingle but once they get like this the useful life of the shingle is over.
+Overheating, improper installation, cheap shingles, and improper ventilation are just a few things that can cause curled or cupped shingle but once they get like this the useful life of the shingle is over.

 - Bald spots and missing granules: Several issues can cause bald spots and missing granules.
 Shingles may appear to have holes in them with what appear to be threads or even cotton.
 Manufacturer defects, overheating, blistering, hail damage, and foot traffic can cause these problems.

 - Cracked shingles: Our list of 8 signs you need a new roof would be incomplete without cracked shingles.